htutwaiphyoe/mastering-accessibility/testing-accessibility/README.md

 - Landmark element for content semantic sections
 - header, nav, main, section, article, aside, footer
 - Landmarks can be navigated

+## Semantic HTML

+- Provide all kinds of accessibility information for free and less work
+- ul, ol, p, button, table, figure, hr
+- Semantic elements can be navigated